Health Indicator Report of Obesity Among Adults

 Obesity can be costly and serious.
 Adults who are obese have an increased risk of hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.

 Disability can make it more challenging to be active, eat well, and control weight (see [https://www.cdc.gov/ncbddd/disabilityandhealth/obesity.html]).
-The obesity rate for adults with one or more disability was 37.5% (35.6%-39.4%; not shown) compared to 27.3% (26.4%-28.2%) of adults without a disability.
-The highest rates of obesity are seen for adults with a mobility disability or a self-care disability.
+The highest rates of obesity is seen for adults with mobility disabilities.

 Adult Obesity by Disability, Utah, 2020-2021

 NotesObesity is defined as a body mass index (BMI) of 30 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
 Rates are age-adjusted.Two years of data were combined to increase reliability of the estimates.

 Data SourceThe Utah Department of Health and Human Services Behavioral Risk Factor Surveillance System (BRFSS)

 Data Interpretation IssuesHeight and weight are self-reported and are subject to being misreported.
 To reduce bias and more accurately represent population data, the BRFSS has changed survey methodology.
 In 2010, it began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf/ Raking Fact Sheet 2011].